whitgroves/solidity-contracts/README.md

 Once a trade is complete, the contract will emit the `ERC20TokensTraded` event with the currencies and amounts exchanged for any off-chain listeners.

+## ERC721 Extensions

-### ERC721
+### AccessControlledERC721
 An `AccessControlled` implementation of `IERC721`, with `mint()` and `burn()` functions added.
 Functionally a delegated version of OpenZeppelin's [`ERC721`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol) contract, except it doesn't implement `IERC721Metadata`.
 Created for extensibility of per-item access permissions.

 ### LeasableERC721
-An extension of `ERC721` that implements `Leasable`-like permissions on individual tokens.
+An extension of `AccessControlledERC721` that implements `Leasable`-like permissions on individual tokens.
 Calls to `ownerOf()` will still show the original owner's address, but `tenantOf()` is made available to confirm rentership in the application layer.

 To make use of this extension, include a call to `_requireOwnership()` or `_requireApproved()` at the start of your subclass methods, which will restrict specific actions to owners and approved operators, while transferring that authority to the tenant while leased: